-Military personnel protect the nation therefore, it should be an honor to rent to these selfless individuals amd have them as tenants.
-Renting to military tenants has many wonderful advantages as they are provided with special laws when it comes to lease terms given the nature of their jobs.
+Renting to service members has many wonderful advantages as a property landlord because they are provided with special local and state laws when it comes to lease terms, given the nature of their jobs.

-Advantages of Renting to Military Personnel
+Advantages of Renting to Military Families

 these are some of the common benefits when accepting military personnel as tenants.